-4. Summary of significant accounting policies
+5. Summary of material accounting policies

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 The policies have been consistently applied to all the years presented, unless otherwise stated.

 Cash and cash equivalents